Who Came First

-Who Came First is the debut album by Pete Townshend, released in 1972 on Track Records in the UK and Track/Decca in the US.
+Who Came First is the debut studio album by the English musician Pete Townshend, released in 1972 on Track Records in the UK and Track/Decca in the US.

-It includes previously released material as well as tracks that originated as demos for the Who's aborted concept album Lifehouse, which became the basis of Who's Next.
+It includes previously released material as well as tracks that originated as demos for the Who's aborted concept album Lifehouse, which became the basis of Who's Next (1971).

-The original release had a gatefold cover and included a poster with additional photos of Meher Baba from the Louis van Gasteren film Beyond Words.
-The cover photo of Townshend standing on eggs is a reference to the eternal question "Who came first: the chicken or the egg?"
+The original release had a gatefold cover and included a poster with additional photos of Meher Baba from the Louis van Gasteren film Beyond Words (1997).
+The cover photo of Townshend standing on eggs is a reference to the eternal question "Which came first: the chicken or the egg?” (although the album title changes it to "Who Came First" as a reference to the Townshend's band the Who).

-The album peaked at number 30 on the UK album chart and at number 69 on the US Billboard 200.
+The album peaked at number 30 on the UK Albums Chart and at number 69 on the US Billboard 200.

 Background and content

 Townshend had already participated with other artists on two previous albums in tribute to his guru Meher Baba, Happy Birthday and I Am.
 These albums were distributed in very small quantities between 1970 and 1972 in the UK.
 Soon after Decca asked Townshend for permission to release the recordings, as inferior copies were circulating in the US as bootlegs.
 Rather than re-issuing the original albums Townshend decided to change the track list substantially and develop the project into his first "official" solo album.
 Three of Townshend's demos for Lifehouse were selected, along with two songs each from the earlier tribute albums and two additional songs.